Bellefonte, Pennsylvania: Local

+The law enforcement agency in Bellefonte is the Bellefonte Police Department.
+The Centre County Sheriff's office is also located in Bellefonte.

+The Bellefonte Fire Department is made up of two volunteer companies: Logan Fire Company #1 and Undine Fire Company #2.
+Ambulance service is provided by Bellefonte EMS, which separated from Logan Fire Company in 1994.

 Education

 Bellefonte Area School District operates public schools in the borough and wider area.
 Centre County Christian Academy is a private school located in Bellefonte.
 Since 1890, Catholic Education has been present in the Bellefonte community and vicinity through Saint John Parochial School.
 Saint John the Evangelist Roman Catholic School provides 3 and 4 year-old Pre-Kindergarten classes, as well as full-day instruction in Kindergarten through grade 5.

 Bellefonte is 10 miles from Pennsylvania State University.
 Joel Rose of National Public Radio said, "These days, it seems everyone in Bellefonte has ties to Penn State, or knows someone who does."

-Infrastructure

 Transportation

-Bellefonte is served by the Centre Area Transportation Authority for local bus service, linking Bellefonte to various points in State College including the Nittany Mall, downtown and the Penn State main campus.
-The town is also served by the University Park Airport for commercial air travel.